-Unless this facilitation model is recognised, and resourced, ambitious concepts/investments at local and regional level will not be translated into realised energy and carbon savings.
-The International Energy Agency has been documenting the “role of energy efficiency in COVID Stimulus Packages” and how focusing investments in this sector may lead to quick economic recovery and long lasting benefits.
-Local and regional energy agencies may attest to this impact as they are key players in the design and implementation of renovation programmes and related financing schemes.
+Unless this facilitation model is recognised, and resourced, ambitious concepts/investments at the local and regional levels will not be translated into realised energy and carbon savings.
+The International Energy Agency has been documenting the “role of energy efficiency in COVID-19 Stimulus Packages” and how focusing investments in this sector may lead to quick economic recovery and long-lasting benefits.
+Local and regional energy agencies may attest to this impact, as they are key players in the design and implementation of renovation programmes and related financing schemes.

 FEDARENE, therefore, welcomes the Commission’s intention to strengthen the EED making it fit to stimulate Europe’s economic recovery and reach EU’s 2030 Climate objectives.